-The California State Auditor's Office presents its special report for the legislative standing/policy committees, which summarizes audits and investigations we issued from January 2008 through December 2009.
-This report includes the major findings and recommendations along with the corrective actions auditees reportedly have taken to implement our recommendations.
-In the reports issued during the past two years, we made 281 recommendations, of which state agencies asserted that they have fully implemented 132 and partially implemented 88; however, for the remaining 61 recommendations, we determined that agencies have taken no action, did not provide a response, or corrective action is pending.
-To facilitate use of this report, we have included a table (Table 2) that summarizes the status of each agency's implementation efforts by audit report.
+The State Auditor's Office presents its special report for the Assembly Budget Subcommittee No. 4-State Administration.
+This report summarizes the audits and investigations we issued during the previous two years that are within this subcommittee's purview.
+This report includes the major findings and recommendations, along with the corrective actions auditees reportedly have taken to implement our recommendations.
+To facilitate the use of the report, we have included a table that summarizes the status of each agency's implementation efforts based on its most recent response.